June and Stan Berg - 1951-2010 - The Years and the Anniversaries

-On October 23rd, 2008, two months after our 56th Wedding anniversary, (57 years after our first date.)
-June quietly passed away early in the morning from complications of Alzheimer's disease.
+On October 23rd, 2008, two months after our 56th Wedding anniversary, and 57 years after our first date, June quietly passed away early in the morning from Aspiration pneumonia, a common complication of Alzheimer's disease.

 The light of my life had flickered out.
 June was like a beautiful musical symphony that had played during our life together, and now ceased to exist.
 June was a humble lady whose inspiration, example and love has revealed and continues to reveal the presence of God.

-Thanks June, for being a blessing, for the memories and for making my life an adventure.
+Thanks June, for being a blessing, my inspiraton, for all the memories and for making my life an adventure.

 Only a lonely heart understands the sadness of the mind that your absence brings with the arrival of the dusk of each day.

 I will love you until the sands of time have ceased their endless trickle!

 (Published in the Minneapolis Star-Tribune for Sunday August 15th, 2010, Variety section - Celebrations.
 Note: The Minneapolis Star - Tribune original published version contained a boxed message at the end of the article that directed the readers to visit June's website for informaiton on Alzheimer's and how they could help to find a cure.
 The website address was then shown in bold letters.)

 If you are able to visit June's guestbook and leave her a note, I am sure June would be pleased:

 After battling Alzheimer's for almost 12 years, an exhausted June was finally called home by God on October 23rd, 2008.
 Her funeral notice as published in the Minneapolis Star in October 2008 can be seen on this website under the "In Memoriam" label - or just Click on: